-The chancellor of the UT System is the chief executive officer of the System, chosen by the Board.
-Dr. Larry Faulkner is serving as the Chancellor ad interim of the System while the Board continues its search for the next chancellor.
+The chancellor of the UT System, James B. Milliken, is the chief executive officer, chosen by the Board.
+Chancellor Milliken assumed the role of Chancellor of the UT System beginning in September 2018.
 The Board has the responsibility to provide strategy and policy direction, oversight, and governance, while System Administration oversees the eight academic and six health related institutions (listed as part of the organization chart) that make up the UT System, consistent with the Regents' rules and System policies.
-Through a task force of the Board, a thorough review and evaluation of System Administration is being undertaken, and its recommendations are expected to be finalized and implemented over the next several months.
+A thorough review and evaluation of System Administration is being undertaken and is expected to be finalized and implemented over the next several months.
 System Administration has already reduced its size from 923 full-time equivalents in the 2017 budget to its current size of 686.